Military of Mycenaean Greece: Campaigns

-Around 1450 BC, Greece was divided into a series of warrior kingdoms, the most important being centered in Mycenae, Tiryns, Pylos and Thebes.
-Before the end of the same century, this militaristic civilization replaced the former civilization of Minoan Cretans in the Aegean.
+Around 1450 BC, Greece was divided into a series of kingdoms on the Greek mainland, the most important centered at Mycenae, Tiryns, Pylos and Thebes.
+In the subsequent decades, the Mycenaeans began to expand throughout the Aegean, filling the niche previously filled by Neopalatial Minoan society.
 Thus, the Mycenaeans began to build up their maritime power in the Aegean Sea, expanding towards the Aegean Islands and Anatolian coast.
-The warlike nature of the Mycenaeans was probably a decisive factor in their diplomatic relations towards the other Late Bronze Age powers.
-Mycenaean warriors were also hired as mercenaries in foreign armies, such as in Egypt.
+During this period, the Mycenaeans established diplomatic ties with foreign states including Egypt, for whom Mycenaean soldiers were sometimes hired as mercenaries.

-Contemporary Hittite texts indicate the presence of Ahhiyawa, which strengthened its position in western Anatolia from c.
-1400 to c.
-1220 BC.
-Ahhiyawa is generally accepted as a Hittite translation of Mycenaean Greece (Achaeans in Homeric Greek).
+Hittite texts indicate the presence of Ahhiyawa, which began projecting power into Western Anatolia starting around 1400 BC.
+Ahhiyawa is generally accepted as a Hittite term for Mycenaean Greece, related to the term Achaeans used in Homeric Greek.
 During this period, the kings of Ahhiyawa were clearly able to deal with the Hittite kings both in a military and diplomatic way.
-Ahhiyawa activity was to interfere in Anatolian affairs, with the support of anti-Hittite uprisings or through local vassal rulers, which the king of the Ahhiyawa used as agents for the extension of his influence.
+Ahhiyawa activity was to interfere in Anatolian affairs by supporting anti-Hittite uprisings and through local vassal rulers.
 In one occasion, in c.
-1400 BC, Attarsiya (a possible Hittite translation of Atreus) launched a campaign deploying an army headed by war chariots and attacked regions which were under Hittite influence.
-Later, Attarsiya, invaded the island of Alashiya (Cyprus) together with a number of his Anatolian allies.
-The invading force finally succeeded in controlling the island and overthrowing the local Hittite authorities.
-The campaigns of Attarsiya represent the earliest recorded Mycenaean Greek military activity against the Hittites.
-The Hittite-Ahhiyawan confrontation in Wilusa, the Hittite name for Troy, in the 13th century BC may have provided the historical foundation for the Trojan War tradition.
+1400 BC, Attarsiya launched a campaign deploying an army headed by war chariots and attacked regions which were under Hittite influence.
+Later, Attarsiya, raided the island of Alashiya together with Anatolian allies including Madduwatta.
+The campaigns of Attarsiya represent the earliest recorded Mycenaean Greek military activity in Anatolia.

-In circa 1250 BC, the first wave of destruction has been witnessed in various centers of mainland Greece for reasons that cannot be identified by archaeologists.
-These incidents appear to have triggered the massive strengthening and expansion of the fortifications in various sites.
-In some cases, arrangements were also made for the creation of subterranean passages which led to underground cisterns.
+Around 1250 BC, mainland Greece was shaken by a wave of destructions whose cause is unknown.
+These incidents appear to have triggered a massive strengthening and expansion of fortifications in various sites.
 Nevertheless, none of these measures appear to have prevented the final destruction of the Mycenaean palace centers in the 12th century BC.
 The reasons that lead to the collapse of the Mycenaean culture have been hotly debated among scholars.
 The two most common theories are population movement and internal conflict.

 Legacy

-Due to the information offered by the Greek epics and especially by Homer's Iliad and Odyssey, this time period of Greek history was regarded as a period of warrior-heroes who led various military campaigns in Greece and adjacent areas.
-The picture of the Mycenaean Greeks in the Homeric Epics is one of a quarrelsome people and of a warrior élite to whom personal honor was the highest value.
+Due to its portrayal in Homer's Iliad and Odyssey, this period of Greek history has often been perceived as an era of freewheeling warrior-heroes.
+In particular, the Mycenaeans have often been presented as especially warlike compared to the Minoans.
+While the Mycenaeans did have advanced military infrastructure, modern scholarship suggests that this characterization is not accurate overall.